nrwl/nx/docs/generated/api-angular/generators/setup-tailwind.md

 ---
 title: '@nrwl/angular:setup-tailwind generator'
-description: 'Configures TailwindCSS for an application or a buildable/publishable library.'
+description: 'Configures Tailwind CSS for an application or a buildable/publishable library.'
 ---

 # @nrwl/angular:setup-tailwind

-Configures TailwindCSS for an application or a buildable/publishable library.
+Configures Tailwind CSS for an application or a buildable/publishable library.

 ## Usage